How to Validate Barcode Checksums and Use Format-Aware Reading in C#

 ITFMod10OptionalEnable RemoveFalsePositive for interleaved formats

-QRCode / DataMatrixReed-Solomon ECCBuilt-inError correction is structural — no additional configuration needed
+QRCode / DataMatrixReed-Solomon ECCAlwaysStructural error correction; no additional configuration needed

-PDF417Reed-Solomon ECCBuilt-inSame as QR/DataMatrix — error correction is inherent
+PDF417Reed-Solomon ECCAlwaysSame as QR/DataMatrix; error correction is inherent

-For 2D symbologies (QR, DataMatrix, PDF417), error correction is part of the encoding structure itself — these formats can recover from partial damage without relying on a simple check digit.
-The ConfidenceThreshold still applies to the ML detection phase, but the decode step benefits from the symbology's built-in redundancy.
+For 2D symbologies such as QR, DataMatrix, and PDF417, error correction is integrated into the encoding structure.
+These formats can recover from partial damage without depending on a simple check digit.
+The ConfidenceThreshold still applies during the ML detection phase, while the decode step benefits from the symbology's built-in redundancy.

 How to Combine Checksums with Format Constraints?

-The production-ready pattern configures ExpectBarcodeTypes, RemoveFalsePositive, ConfidenceThreshold, and Speed in a single BarcodeReaderOptions object.
-Together, these properties form a layered validation gate: format constraint narrows the search space, checksum validation (implicit) ensures data integrity, confidence thresholding filters marginal decodes, and false-positive removal adds a secondary verification pass.
+The production-ready pattern sets ExpectBarcodeTypes, RemoveFalsePositive, ConfidenceThreshold, and Speed in a single BarcodeReaderOptions object.
+Together they form a layered gate: format constraints narrow the search space, checksum validation ensures data integrity, confidence thresholding filters marginal decodes, and false-positive removal adds a secondary verification pass.

 using IronBarCode;